svigre/configure-ad/README.md

 First step, we need to create two Virtual Machines: One running  Windows Server 2022, named DC-1.
 Pick the VM with 2vcpus.
 The other VM will run on Windows 10, named Client1.
 Pick the VM with 2vcpus.
-Both VM's should be connetcted to the same virtual network (VNet).
+Both VM's should be connected to the same virtual network (VNet).
 Once you have created both of the VMs, we will configure the IP address on the domain controller (DC-1), changing it from dynamic to static.
 By doing this, we will ensure that the client VM (Client-1) can join the domain and use DC-1 as its DNS server.

 ---